Acid rain: The power of markets to help the planet

 AB32 aims to cut greenhouse gas emissions in California, the world’s eighth largest economy, to 1990 levels by 2020, while generating one-third of its electricity from renewable sources like solar and wind.

-The cap-and-trade market alone, which begins operating in 2013, will slash the state’s warming emissions by an amount equivalent to taking some 3.6 million cars off the road.
+The cap-and-trade market alone, which began in 2013, is predicted to slash the state’s warming emissions by an amount equivalent to taking some 3.6 million cars off the road.